New speakers are added continuously. Please check back to see the latest updates to the agenda.

 Mark Leslie Lefebvre’s passion for writing and love of reading led him to the book industry, where he has worked since 1992 as a bookseller in virtually every possible bookstore environment (mall store, chain store, big box store, online bookstore and campus bookstore).
 1992 was the same year Mark sold his first short story, and his most recent books (under the name Mark Leslie) include Haunted Hamilton and Tesseracts Sixteen: Parnassus Unbound.
 Mark is the Director of Self-Publishing & Author Relations at Kobo where he was part of the team that launched Kobo Writing Life, a DIY self-publishing portal for authors and small publishers.
 He sits on the Canadian Booksellers Association executive board as well as the BookNet Canada Board of Directors.
 An author,...
 Read More.

-Doug Lessing is the President for Firebrand Technologies, a software and services company founded in 1987 dedicated to providing solutions for book publishers.
+Doug Lessing is President of Firebrand Technologies, a software and services company founded in 1987 dedicated to providing solutions for book publishers.
 Joining Firebrand in 1990, Doug has worked through the thorniest of publisher issues, often going well beyond technology to solve them.
-As President, Doug’s mission is to ensure that the Firebrand Community is being well served and ensuring that Firebrand is establishing new relationships.
-In this role, he is given the opportunity to preach often about Title ManagementEcommerce and the Firebrand philosophy.
+As President, Doug’s mission is to ensure that the Firebrand Community is being well served by providing leadership and solutions to enable the continued success of publishing.
+In this role, he is given the opportunity to preach often about Title Management, Digital Publishing and the Firebrand philosophy.

 Jacob Lewis is the co-founder and CEO of Figment, an online community for teens and young adults to create, discover, and share new reading and writing.
 Figment enables it’s users to read amateur and professional content and generate their own unfiltered creative writing to share with peers on web and mobile networks.
 Jacob is the former Managing Editor of The New Yorker magazine, where he worked for more than twelve years, and of Conde Nast Portfolio.